lsst/dp0-2_lsst_io/data-access-analysis-tools/nb-intro.rst

    source ${LOADSTACK}
    setup lsst_distrib

-For example, to query and retrieve DP0.2 data sets using the Butler (see below), command-line tools are available as `documented here <https://pipelines.lsst.io/v/weekly/modules/lsst.daf.butler/scripts/butler.html>`_.
+For example, to query and retrieve data sets using the Butler (see :ref:`NB-Intro-Use-A-NB-faq-butler`, below), command-line tools are available as `documented here <https://pipelines.lsst.io/v/weekly/modules/lsst.daf.butler/scripts/butler.html>`_.
 Type ``butler --help`` in any terminal to see a list of available butler functionality.